-As someone who has had a fascination with makeup ever since she was a little girl, I've inadvertently become quite the connoisseur of makeup removers.
+As someone who has had a fascination with makeup ever since I was a little girl, I've inadvertently become quite the connoisseur of makeup removers.
 You name it, I've tried it.
 Oil removers?
 Check.
 Makeup wipes?
 Of course.
 Cleansing milks?
 You bet.
 And while I've enjoyed some of them, I was never truly satisfied with a makeup remover until I discovered the Face Halo.

 What is the Face Halo?

 Founded by two Australian mothers looking to simplify the makeup removal process, the Face Halo ($22, Goop) is a washable makeup remover pad made of a microfiber 100 times finer than a strand of hair.
 As impressive as that sounds, it isn't even the best part — the Face Halo claims to remove every stitch of makeup with water and only water.